aphp/dsfaker/docs/dsfaker.generators.rst

 Generators operations
 ---------------------

 A Generator can consist of multiple other Generators.
-That is why the base Generator class implements many basic operations.
+The base Generator class implements many basic operations that combines Generators into new ones.

 Let's take four different Generators: